ywng/multi-style-transfer/README.md

 ### Pretrained model
 Models trained by us are saved in the **trained_models** folder.
 It is trained with the style images stored in the /images/style_images

-Example of combining 4 different styles:
+Example of combining 4 different styles to stylize an image:
 <div align='center'>
   <img src='images/content_images/hkbuilding.jpg' height="200px">
 </div>